 ESFPs avoid conflictual issues because they are unable to deal with them.
 This is also reflected in partnership communication.
 Serious topics are usually addressed only in passing and, if possible, lightened up with an ironic joke.
 This can irritate or even annoy the partner.
 The refusal to become serious and binding leads, in the worst case, to the Separation.

-Also the aspect of the lack of criticism ability plays a decisive role in the love life of the ESFP.
-If an outsider wants to dictate to him how the ESFP has to lead his love life, this becomes quite angry.
-If one's partner criticizes, it is even more hurtful.
-The advice not to take the criticism personally, but to regard it as a helpful impulse, often misses its purpose.
+The aspect of the lack of Critical faculties plays a decisive role in the ESFP's love life.
+If an outsider wants to dictate how the ESFP should lead their love life, they will become quite angry.
+If their own partner criticizes them, this is even more hurtful.
+The advice not to take the criticism personally, but to see it as a helpful impulse, often misses the mark.

 Because of this fact, ESFP people usually look for an environment from the outset that has a similar attitude to life as they do.
 In this way conflicts can be avoided.
 The ESFP hears from his like-minded friends and partners only what he wants to hear.
 This may be convenient, but it does not give him the chance to personal development denied.